 - Working with sleeves for both day and evening bodices

-Fitting tips for the unusual dropped armhole seam
+- Fitting tips for the unusual dropped armhole seam (pg.
+10)

-Dealing with extra fabric around the shoulder area
+- Dealing with extra fabric around the shoulder area (pg.
+11)

-Skirts of the period – how to measure and cut for your height & hoopskirt size
+- Skirts of the period – how to measure and cut for your height & hoopskirt size (pg.
+12)

 - Other general era-specific sewing information

 and much more!

 There’s no reason you can’t fine tune your costumes to look your best.
 And when you love your clothes, your historical personality is brightened by it.
 Strive to present a proper historical silhouette and feel great in your costume!

 You want your historical garments look like clothing.
 The secret is in the fit of the fabric to the body!
 I’m excited to share with you the techniques I use in my own costuming.

 Let’s work together so that not only does the costume look good, we FEEL confident while wearing it.
 And playing dress up is the best when we enjoy doing it.

 Get started now on the journey to better looking Civil War women’s garments!

 Other Details: Purchase of either spiral-bound book or digital PDF eBook is through a third-party shopping cart and PayPal.
 You do not need a PayPal account to purchase.
 Physical handbooks are shipped from USA to domestic and international addresses.
 Options are presented at checkout.

 All Historical Sewing products are covered with a 60-Day 100% Satisfaction Guarantee.
-If you are not completely satisfied and find no use for the product, simply send us a quick email.
+If you are not completely satisfied and find no use for the product send us a quick email.
 For book returns, please follow the instructions on your packing list.
 For digital items we will refund your purchase price, no questions asked, within 48 hours.
 You can read our full terms here.